Susan Kleinberg: Career

 Kleinberg's early works were displayed at the Castelli Gallery in New York.

 Kleinberg traveled to Aurangabad, India in the spring of 1992 at the invitation of the Sarabai family, who have invited artists for many years to live and work there for extended periods of time.

 In 1994, she installed a permanent piece in the board room of Human Rights Watch's International Headquarters in New York.

-Kleinberg's installation Sposalizio del Mar was included in the 1995 Venice Biennale.
-The name of the installation references the most important ceremony of the Venetian Republic, the Sposalizio Del Mar: the marriage of the Doge to the sea.
+Kleinberg's installation Sposalizio del Mare was included in the 1995 Venice Biennale.
+The name of the installation references the most important ceremony of the Venetian Republic, the Sposalizio Del Mare: the marriage of the Doge to the sea.
 The installation was a bright yellow ring based on the Apollo space capsule's flotation collar, which was filled with the golden detritus of Venetian history to the present set afloat in the Grand Canal between San Marco and San Giorgio.
 It was accompanied by an audio tape of people talking about living in relation to the sea.
 The piece was ultimately sold to the Province of Lake Como.

 In 2002, Kleinberg showed her work at the Museo Nacional de Bellas Artes in Buenos Aires, for the Biennale of Buenos Aires and delivered one of the opening lectures.

 In 2003, Kleinberg mounted What Would Make for a Better World, a video installation for the "Future Democracy" exhibition at the Istanbul Biennial.
 In this piece, she spoke with and photographed what she described as 'the least visible in society' about what would make for a better world.
 The still photographs were paired with audio and installed throughout the gallery space on monitors mounted on the walls.
 Hanging from the ceiling were painted Chinese fans with photographs of the people in the piece embedded into them.

 BLOOD ROLL was shown first in November 2004 in Seoul, Korea, in a major international show at the Total Museum of Contemporary Art, curated by Young Chul Lee, commissioner of the previous Gwangju Biennale.
 It was later shown again in 2005 at the Istituto Veneto di Scienze, Lettere ed Arti, being projected across the Campo Santo Stefano onto the facade of the institute.

 Kleinberg installed P-SPIN at the Pulkovo Observatory in St. Petersburg, Russia in 2007, in an exhibition organized by Olesya Turkina, a curator from the State Russian Museum.

 A major retrospective of Kleinberg's video installations from 2001 to 2017, Equilibrium and Disequilibrium, was shown at the Açıkekran Museum in Istanbul in 2017.

 Her 2020 exhibition, Exquisite Vicissitudes, concurrent with Frieze LA, exhibited her series of large chromogenic prints based on the toxic jellyfish population proliferating in the Mediterranean Sea due to global warming.

 Her latest video installation piece and related drawings, LEAP!, was inspired by the rumor of dolphins returning to the canals of Venice, Italy in June 2020.
 LEAP! is currently showing in Venice during the 2022 Biennale at ENDAR.